 Blosc is a blocking, shuffling and lossless compression algorithm.
 It is often used to compress n-dimensional structured array data.
-It is applied (amongst others) in the geo-spatial zarr file format.
+It is applied (among others) in the geo-spatial zarr file format.
 This package ports BLOSC compressors and decompressors to R.

 Installation